daniel-kukiela/NNfSiX/NNIS/README.md

 # Media

-Video showing off the project: [url of video]
+Video showing off the project: [](https://youtu.be/j82Wchkz9I0)

-Video of full training process at x1 speed: [url of the video]
+Video of full training process at x1 speed: [](https://youtu.be/oWhorAstLps)

 Most of the model was also saved in a form of following images: